relevantGRC/grc_portfolio/CONTRIBUTING.md

 ## Code of Conduct

-By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project, you agree to abide by the [GitHub Community Guidelines](https://docs.github.com/en/site-policy/github-terms/github-community-guidelines).
 Please read it before contributing.

 ## How Can I Contribute?